Low Carb Management of Type 2 Diabetes

 on Saturday November 28th 2020

-Cost: £45 including course materials
+Cost: £45 including comprehensive course handbook (pdf)

 Over recent years there has been increasing interest in the role of low carbohydrate diets in the management of diabetes.
 It is now recognised as a valid intervention in type 2 diabetes by several specialist societies, including Diabetes UK, the British Dietetic Association, the European Association for the Study of Diabetes and the American Diabetes Association (ADA).
 Several clinicians in the UK and US have adopted this approach and shown it to be effective in many patients in reducing weight, HbA1c and medication use, thus generating significant cost-savings.
 In many cases, patients have put their diabetes into remission.